-Configuration Description Supported Not Supported Many to one You cannot migrate many source servers to one target server. Х One to many You cannot migrate a single source to multiple target servers. Х Chained You cannot migrate a single source to a single target, where the target then acts as a source, sending the same data from the original source to a final target server. х Single server You cannot migrate a single source to itself. Х Standalone to standalone Your servers can be in a standalone to standalone configuration. Х Standalone to cluster Your servers cannot be in a standalone to cluster configuration. Х Cluster to standalone Your servers cannot be in a cluster to standalone configuration. Х Cluster to cluster Your servers cannot be in a cluster to cluster configuration. Х Cluster Shared Volumes (CSV) guest level You can migrate a virtual machine on a Cluster Shared Volume.
+Configuration Description Supported Not Supported One to one active/active You cannot migrate a single source to a single target where each server acts as both a source and target actively replicating data to each other. х Many to one You cannot migrate many source servers to one target server. Х One to many You cannot migrate a single source to multiple target servers. Х Chained You cannot migrate a single source to a single target, where the target then acts as a source, sending the same data from the original source to a final target server. х Single server You cannot migrate a single source to itself. Х Standalone to standalone Your servers can be in a standalone to standalone configuration. Х Standalone to cluster Standalone to a target cluster is not a default supported configuration, but it is possible with assistance from Professional Services.
+If you want to migrate standalone to a target cluster, contact Sales or Professional Services.
+Because this is an advanced configuration, you will be referred to Professional Services for further assistance.
+X Cluster to standalone A source cluster is not a default supported configuration, but it is possible with assistance from Professional Services.
+If you want to migrate from a cluster, contact Sales or Professional Services.
+Because this is an advanced configuration, you will be referred to Professional Services for further assistance.
+X Cluster to cluster A source and target cluster is not a default supported configuration, but it is possible with assistance from Professional Services.
+If you want to migrate to and from clusters, contact Sales or Professional Services.
+Because this is an advanced configuration, you will be referred to Professional Services for further assistance.
+X

+Configuration Description Supported Not Supported Cluster Shared Volumes (CSV) guest level You can migrate a virtual machine on a Cluster Shared Volume.
 Migration of the virtual machine is from within the guest operating system.
-X Cluster Shared Volumes (CSV) host level You cannot migrate a virtual machine on a Cluster Shared Volume from the host. х
+X Cluster Shared Volumes (CSV) host level You cannot migrate a virtual machine on a Cluster Shared Volume from the host. Х